 - Use kitchen carousels to keep appliances off of the counter

-- Limit decorative items with no functional use
+- Limit decorative items that serve no functional use

-2018 is still a few months away.
-Nevertheless, make an early resolution to clean your home.
-Hit up Aurora Edmunds Furnace Cleaning to inspect the dryer vent and furnace as part of a larger home maintenance plan.
-Clutter leads to poor air quality that causes all sorts of health issues.
+Starting now, make a pledge to clean your home.
+Make an appointment with Aurora Edmunds Furnace Cleaning to inspect the dryer vent and furnace as part of a larger home cleaning strategy.
+Too much clutter contributes to poor indoor air quality that leads to preventable health issues.

 Serving Seattle, Tacoma, Everett, Bellevue, King County